LucaPatarca/ESP_Thermostat/README.md

 #### Smart Home Integration

 ESP_Thermostat is compatible with most smart assistants like Alexa and Google Home.
-To do so, it uses a modified version of the SinricPro SDK, for more info visit their GitHub page [here](https://github.com/sinricpro/esp8266-esp32-sdk).

 #### Schedule